pjvds/born2code.net/git-recipes.md

 Notice the `:` before the branch name.
 Where `origin` is your remote name and `branch-name` is the name of the remote branch to delete.

+## Checkout remote branch

+    git fetch origin
+    git checkout -b my-branch origin/my-branch

+Where `my-branch` is the branch you want to checkout and `origin` the name of the remote.

 ## Delete local branch